-The WIN Team was formed in 1993, recognizing the need for a cooperative effort in the investigation and enforcement of drug laws.
-Our mission is to target all drug traffickers in and around the Washington County area.
-WIN works closely with other narcotics task forces in the area, as well as various federal agencies charged with the responsibility of enforcing drug laws.
+The Westside Interagency Narcotics Team (WIN) was formed in 1993, recognizing the need for a cooperative effort in the investigation and enforcement of drug laws.
+Their mission is to target all drug traffickers in and around the Washington County area.
+WIN is a High Intensity Drug Trafficking Area (HIDTA) task force which has a cooperative partnership of federal, state, and local law enforcement agencies.

 The WIN team is led by the Washington County Sheriff’s Office and consists of members from the Beaverton and Hillsboro Police Departments, Federal Bureau of Investigations (FBI), and the National Guard Counter-Drug Program.
 The multi-agency approach brings in local law enforcement officers from each designated area and combines their local investigative capacities with federal personnel who investigate connections to local and international drug trafficking organizations (DTO).
 Partnerships with the Office of the United States Attorney for the District of Oregon further support investigations as a means to dismantle and disrupt DTOs in the region.

 WIN focuses on mid-to upper-level drug trafficking organizations operating in Washington County and the surrounding metropolitan areas, while supporting street-level investigative operations.
 WIN team members help train and mentor local law enforcement officers for street-level narcotics investigations.